Operating Principles

 Test alignment through behaviour, not words

 Verbal agreement isn't commitment.
 Board approval isn't commitment.
 Commitment is tested through specific resource allocation decisions, where people actually put their time and their budget.
 Words are cheap.
-When a group resists change, that's the organisational immune system defending the status quo.
+When a group pushes back on change, that's the system protecting what it knows.
 Pay attention to that.

 On Deals